hanchon/bitcoin-abc/doc/build-unix.md

 Security
 --------
-To help make your bitcoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your Bitcoin ABC installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
-This can be disabled with:
+This can be disabled by passing `-DENABLE_HARDENING=OFF`.

-Hardening Flags:

-	./configure --enable-hardening
-	./configure --disable-hardening

 Hardening enables the following features:

-* Position Independent Executable
-    Build position independent code to take advantage of Address Space Layout Randomization offered by some kernels.
+* _Position Independent Executable_: Build position independent code to take advantage of Address Space Layout Randomization offered by some kernels.
 Attackers who can cause execution of code at an arbitrary memory location are thwarted if they don't know where anything useful is located.
-    The stack and heap are randomly located by default but this allows the code section to be randomly located as well.
+    The stack and heap are randomly located by default, but this allows the code section to be randomly located as well.

     On an AMD64 processor where a library was not compiled with -fPIC, this will cause an error